 Glowing pride in my family’s historical accomplishments forever hit a snag that day – but, I learned a valuable historical analytical method: research questions!
 What would make my great-great-grandfather and his entire company sacrifice their lives in such a useless and wasteful display of utter defiance?
 They could have lived to fight another day, but instead, they virtually committed suicide by firing squad – all of them – again, forty-eight people – all who remained of his company!
 As I learned, this was an unconscionable display of behavior so like many adherents to the South’s “lost cause.”
 Ever since, I’ve delved back centuries in our history trying to understand my family’s – indeed, my entire Southern culture’s – ideology and its resulting mortal recklessness.
 I began to see a definite trend from sugar and slaving for profit in the rough West Indies, the religious justification for that slavery, and the anti-government, self-serving, Stuart conservative Anglo-Americans who transfered that ideology to the Carolina swamps.
 These men regarded life as necessarily short, unimportant next to their greed, and best left in God’s hands.
 America – especially the Confederacy – truly was, and still is, a “Commonwealth of Pyrates!”
 We’ve simply traded the red bandana and eyepatch for a farmer's pair of overalls and then, when Southern Democrats joined the Republican Party in 1968, a business suit!

 Colin Woodard’s American Nations was one such valiant effort to explain this.
 Quest for Blackbeard is largely the result of that same reasoning, correlated with Woodard’s ground-breaking work.
-Lucky for me, he also happened to write pirate history!
+Happily for me, he also happened to write pirate history!
 “Birds of a feather,” as they say.